ErGudduSharma/DS_ML_Projects_1/README.md

   Prediction: Make predictions using the trained models and evaluate accuracy.

 ## Visualization
-  The project includes various visualizations to better understand the data, including:
+  The project includes various visualizations to understand the data better, including:
   Count plots: To show the distribution of COVID cases.
   Histograms: For distribution of numerical features like age.
   Heatmaps: To visualize correlations between features.
-  Boxplots: To analyze feature distribution with respect to COVID status.
+  Boxplots: To analyze feature distribution for COVID status.

 ## Results